vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/permission.md

 ### DeletePolicy

-Use to delete the policy which associate with an account or a group and a resource.
+Used to delete the policy that is associated with an account, group, and resource.

 ```protobuf
 message MsgDeletePolicy {